Advanced Transportation Strategy - Four Key GoalsPosted On 17th April 2016

 Developing a system that takes advantage of every capacity option available in each lane will ensure lower transit times and happier clients.
-The goal of lower risks of failure, managed costs, and customer satisfaction is vital.
+The goal of lowering risks of failure, managing costs, and customer satisfaction is vital.

-A 3PL or 4PL should be willing to provide flat pricing to you in return for 2-3 year contracts.
+A 3PL or 4PL should be willing to provide flat pricing to you in return for 2-3-year contracts.
 If they are not, talk to FreightRun.com.
 Eliminate this risk to your supply chain and your budget; it is not yours to bear!

 A late delivery that costs your client money cannot become your company’s risk and loss.
 The division of risks and responsibilities must be communicated clearly by sales and customer service to the client so that expedited shipping costs do not become your responsibility.

 Integrating your enterprise system with a TMS, or adopting existing systems can provide you with the visibility you need at each of your shipping or vendor locations and ensure your transportation strategy is being implemented correctly

-Develop a plan to achieve the goals above and you will have built an efficient, transparent and flexible logistics engine that will protect your company’s bottom line, provide it with extra growth capacity, and win acclaim for the farsighted individual who executed such a plan.
+Develop a plan to achieve the goals above and you will have built an efficient, transparent, and flexible logistics engine that will protect your company’s bottom line, provide it with extra growth capacity, and win acclaim for the farsighted individual who executed such a plan.